Web experimentation installation guide

 If you’re targeting subdomains, you must configure the following HTTP headers:

-Learn more about Apple’s Intelligent Tracking Prevention (ITP), which restricts cross-site tracking in Safari, in our ITP documentation.
+Learn more about Apple’s Intelligent Tracking Prevention (ITP), which restricts cross-site tracking in Safari, in this ITP documentation.

 Resource hosting